skhokhar7/ML-9-Team-Project/README.md

 ![1763937562112](image/README/1763937562112.png)

 * BMI Distribution by Stroke Risk.
+There is a clear correlation between BMI and Stroke Risk.

 ![1763937632123](image/README/1763937632123.png)